Winnti – BioGenix Solutions

 Inject 4 – T+70: Exfiltration Scope

-“847 gigabytes outbound over port 443, destination graph-api-sync.bioanalytics.net.
+“Approximately 10 gigabytes outbound over port 443, destination graph-api-sync.bioanalytics.net.
 Domain registered 4 months ago, privacy proxy, self-signed certificate impersonating Microsoft.
 DLP classified all of it as Microsoft telemetry – it trusted the SNI header and never validated the certificate.
-GenixLibrary audit log shows 44 off-hours batch read sessions since December 10. svc-rdbridge-admin was excluded from off-hours movement policy as a service account.
-This was methodical.”
+GenixLibrary audit log shows off-hours batch read sessions since December.
+About 7 gig of historical R&D data, and in the last few weeks, a shift to active collection – 2 to 3 gig of core enzyme engineering IP. svc-rdbridge-admin was excluded from off-hours movement policy as a service account.
+This was patient, targeted collection – not a smash-and-grab.”

 Handout: Distribute Handout D: Exfiltration Traffic Analysis